sjovic/library/README.md

 our IDE and you will get introduction to Spring Boot and MVC pattern.
 Later on we'll add domain and service layers.
 In the end we will implement REST endpoints and write JUnit unit tests.

-In Day 2 we will continue development of the project by adding persistence layer with MySql relational database server.
+On Day 2 we will continue development of the project by adding persistence layer with MySql relational database server.
 This includes using JDBC template and later on moving to JPA.
 We will finish this day by adding various validation annotations for category names ie., category name should not be empty, should be unique etc.

-In Day 3, after adding REST endpoint we proceed to frontend implementation - graphical interface that will communicate with endpoints.
+On Day 3, after adding REST endpoint we proceed to frontend implementation - graphical interface that will communicate with endpoints.

+On Day 4, we are going to continue development of frontend application using Angular.

-In Day 4 we will wrap up the course with all previous phases and add security layer with basic Spring Security.
+On Day 5 we will wrap up the course with all previous phases and add security layer with basic Spring Security.

 # Setup information